Yu-Gi-Oh! Arc-V: Plot

-When Yuya awakens in the Standard Dimension that has been reborn as the Pendulum Dimension, he had no memory of his experience across the dimensions or of Zuzu until Declan restored his memories and everyone else's with a reenactment of the Arc League Championship.
-Declan reveals that Riley used a moment in the dimensional divide to transfer Zarc's essence from Yuya into herself to keep the evil spirit from being scattered across the dimensions again.
-Riley turned into a catatonic infant girl as a consequence of her action.
+When Yuya awakens in the Standard Dimension that has been reborn as the Pendulum Dimension, he had no memory of his experience across the dimensions or of Zuzu until Declan restored everyone's memories with a reenactment of the Arc League Championship.
+Declan reveals that Riley used a moment in the dimensional divide to transfer Zarc's essence from Yuya into herself to keep the evil spirit from being scattered across the dimensions again, with Riley turned into a catatonic infant as a result.
 Declan fears that Zarc may eventually take over Riley's body and resume his rampage again.
 Yuya is told that only he, as Zarc's essence, can stop Zarc for good by using his Dueltaining skills to make Riley smile and pacify the possessing spirit.
 Yuya proceeds to travel to other dimensions and defeat the other Lancers with Riley watching the footage.
 On his way, Yuya finds Zuzu and her counterparts still inside the Arc-V Reactor in an inactive state.
 Though his counterparts help him tame the Four Dragons, Yuya learns he made no progress with Riley.
-He convinces Declan to let him take the professional duelist test right after he got promoted into Senior class, and Declan became his opponent.
-Learning who Zarc was in his life, Yuya and his counterparts manage to defeat Declan and pacify their past counterpart.
+He convinces Declan to let him take the professional duelist test right after he got promoted into Senior class, with Declan as his opponent.
+Learning who Zarc was in his life, Yuya and his counterparts manage to defeat Leo and pacify their past counterpart.
 This act awakened Ray, who appears in the Pendulum Dimension and revives as Zuzu, with her counterparts now a part of her, similar to Yuya's case.
-The two of them are reunited at last, and the four dimensions are once again united into one.
+The two of them are reunited at last, and the four dimensions were connected and the Standard was known as the Pendulum dimension.
+With the help of Yuto, Yugo & Yuri who were a part of Yuya, Yuya managed to make Riley smile.
+The series ends with Zuzu restored, with her counterparts existing inside her like Yuya is and his counterparts.